Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural Network Approach: Methodology

-Additionally, missing data in categorical variables such as road/path surface types and infrastructure classifications were addressed by imputing values using the mode while continuous variables such as segment length and speed limit were imputed using the mean.
-Given the diverse nature of the data, Min-Max scaling was applied to continuous predictors to normalize their values and ensure they were on a comparable scale.
-Categorical variables, which included classifications of road types and bicycle facilities, were converted into numerical format through one-hot encoding, enabling the GCN to process these features effectively.
-The Strava AADB count data exhibited significant positive skewness, meaning a majority of road segments had low bicycle volumes, while a small number of segments recorded disproportionately higher counts (as shown in \autoref{fig:transformation}).
-Such skewness could lead to biased model predictions and hinder the model's ability to generalize across different data segments.
-To avoid this, we applied several data transformations such as Log, Box-Cox, Square Root, Quantile, and Yeo-Johnson methods, aiming to address the skewness, normalise the distribution and improve model performance.
-Each transformation was evaluated for its ability to normalize the distribution and reduce skewness.
-The results in the Table \ref{tab:Skewness} indicated that while all transformations improved the distribution’s symmetry, the Box-Cox and Yeo-Johnson transformations were particularly successful in achieving a more balanced distribution.
-Given its performance, we select the Box-Cox transformed Strava AADB count as the target variable for further use in the Graph Convolutional Network (GCN) modeling task.
+Additionally, missing data in categorical variables such as road/path surface types and infrastructure classifications are imputed using the mode value, ensuring that the most common category filled any gaps while continuous variables such as segment length and speed limit are imputed using the mean, avoiding distortions caused by outliers.
+Given the diverse nature of the data, Min-Max scaling is applied to continuous predictors to normalize their values and ensure they are on a comparable scale.
+Categorical variables, which include classifications of road types and bicycle facilities, are converted into numerical format through one-hot encoding, enabling the GCN to process these features effectively.